Shaheer43/Projects/README.md

-This Repository consists of all Technical end of semester projects.# Projects
+This Repository consists of all Technical end of semester projects.